-Among persons aged 25 or older, in Irwin County, 14.9% have no high school diploma, 44.2% are high school graduates (includes equivalency) with no further education, 30.3% have an associate's degree or some college, and 10.6% have a bachelor's or higher degree.
-Among persons aged 25 or older in the City of Ocilla, 18.3% have no high school diploma, 44.3% are high school graduates (includes equivalency) with no further education, 26.8% have an associate's degree or some college, and 10.6% have a bachelor's or higher degree.
+Among persons aged 25 or older, in Cook County, 23.6% have no high school diploma, 49.5% are high school graduates (includes equivalency) with no further education, 24.9% have an associate's degree or some college, and 12.9% have a bachelor's or higher degree.
+Among persons aged 25 or older in the City of Adel, 25% have no high school diploma, 35.9% are high school graduates (includes equivalency) with no further education, 25.2% have an associate's degree or some college, and 13.9% have a bachelor's or higher degree.
+Among persons aged 25 or older in the City of Cecil, 16.8% have no high school diploma, 51.3% are high school graduates (includes equivalency) with no further education, 19.4% have an associate's degree or some college, and 12.6% have a bachelor's or higher degree.
+Among persons aged 25 or older in the Town of Lenox, 18% have no high school diploma, 46.8% are high school graduates (includes equivalency) with no further education, 28.2% have an associate's degree or some college, and 7% have a bachelor's or higher degree.
+Among persons 25 or older in the Town of Sparks, 31.7% have no high school diploma, 33% are high school graduates (includes equivalency) with no further education, 23.5% have an associate's degree or some college, and 13.8 have a bachelor's degree or higher.